Big changes...with your support, we're growing! We've bought the farm!

 We choose to farm as a sustainable solution for increasing the amount of local, seasonal foods consumed by our community.
 We grow & distribute year round to increase accessibility to freshly harvested, cleanly produced foods; to reduce fossil fuels required for long distance transportation; to keep sales within our local economy; to support independence from a cross-continental food supply chain; to support small farmers and businesses; to encourage the use of sustainable growing practices over conventional methods; to improve the nutritional value of the food on our plates.

-We believe in organic methods and follow organic practice on our farm, and scrutinize the products we source from other farmers to the same standards; however, we do not intend to seek organic certification while controversial conventional methods are still subsidized.
-We rely on natural solutions such as row covers, diatomaceous earth, hand weeding, crop rotation, worm compost tea, and mulching to deal with the regular growing pains of harlequin bugs and Johnson grass.
-We rely on manual labor for production instead of motorized large equipment.
+We believe in organic methods and follow organic practice on our farm, and scrutinize the products we source from other farmers to the same standards.
+We rely on natural solutions such as row covers, diatomaceous earth, hand weeding, crop rotation, compost tea, and mulching.